CosmWasm/docs-deprecated/docs/intro/composition.md

 a UniSwap-inspired contract and register that somehow with the Go blockchain.
 Then the blockchain would know to take the swap message and dispatch it to this custom contract.
 (Note that this is not implemented at all, just an idea of future directions).

+## Customization

+Many chains will want to allow contracts to execute with their custom go modules, without going through all the work to try to turn it into a standardized [Module Interface](#modules) and wait for a new CosmWasm release.
+For this case, we introduce the `Custom` variant on both `CosmosMsg` and `QueryRequest`.
+The idea here is that the contract can define the type to be include in the `Custom` variants, and it just needs to be agreed upon by the Cosmos SDK app
+(in Golang) on the other side.
+All the code between the contract and the blockchain codec treats it as opaque json bytes.

+TODO: demo in reflect

+TODO: example with Terra

 ## Design Considerations

 In producing a solid design, we want the API to fulfill all these requirements (or strike a good balance if truly impossible to achieve them all):